Efficient Mixture-of-Expert for Video-based Driver State and Physiological Multi-task Estimation in Conditional Autonomous Driving: Related Works

 \subsection{Non-contact Driver State Monitoring}

-Over the past few decades, with the development of deep learning technologies and increased demands for driving safety, non-contact driver state monitoring has become mainstream.
-Non-contact vision-based detection is categorized into conventional criterion-based methods and direct deep-learning detection methods.
-Specifically, using criteria combined with traditional methods such as eyes opening degree, mouth opening degree, or head posture, researchers were able to successfully detect driver states \cite{bai2021two}.
-However, these criterion-based approaches are difficult to apply in diverse complex driving situations.
-Hence, direct drowsiness detection algorithms based on deep learning algorithms have become a more feasible solution.
-For example, Ma et al. \cite{su2018yawning} proposed an image-based yawn detection algorithm that uses the driver's image as an input for drowsiness detection.
-However, this method can only detect drowsiness by a single static image while losing temporal information in continuous video streams.
-Thus, video-based deep-learning models have also been proposed \cite{yang2020driver,park2016driver,zhao2020driver}.
-Although these methods are effective in obtaining time information, there are additional training and deployment costs.
-Recently, Mou et al. \cite{mou2021isotropic} developed a self-supervised learning algorithm using eye, nose, and head optical flow for drowsiness detection.
-In addition, some studies \cite{bai2021two,cheng2019assessment} used facial landmarks to detect driver drowsiness.
-For example, Yang et al. \cite{yang2024video} used eye, mouth, and facial feature points as inputs to determine the level of driver drowsiness.
+Over the past few decades, advances in deep learning and growing demands for driving safety have made non-contact driver state monitoring mainstream.
+Vision-based non-contact methods are typically divided into conventional criterion-based approaches and direct deep learning–based approaches.
+Criterion-based methods use handcrafted indicators—such as eye opening degree, mouth opening degree, or head pose—combined with traditional algorithms to detect driver states \cite{bai2021two}, but they generalize poorly to diverse, complex driving scenarios.
+As a result, direct deep learning–based drowsiness detection has become more prevalent.
+Ma et al. \cite{su2018yawning} proposed an image-based yawn detection algorithm that takes a single driver image as input, but it cannot exploit the temporal information in continuous video.
+To address this, several video-based deep learning models have been proposed \cite{yang2020driver,park2016driver,zhao2020driver}, though they incur higher training and deployment costs.
+More recently, Mou et al. \cite{mou2021isotropic} introduced a self-supervised algorithm that uses eye, nose, and head optical flow for drowsiness detection.
+Other studies \cite{bai2021two,cheng2019assessment} rely on facial landmarks.
+For example, Yang et al. \cite{yang2024video} used eye, mouth, and other facial feature points as inputs to estimate driver drowsiness levels.